 CDC—Health Information for International Travel (current online edition)Areas with malaria: Present in rural areas.
 None in Georgetown, Kuala Lumpur, and Penang State (includes Penang Island).

-- Recommended chemoprophylaxis: Rural areas: Atovaquone-proguanil, doxycycline, or mefloquine.
+- Recommended chemoprophylaxis: Rural areas: Atovaquone-proguanil, doxycycline, mefloquine, or tafenoquine.4

 See also: Library article for Travelers' Diarrhea

 Moderate risk exists throughout the country, with minimal risk in deluxe accommodations.
 Community sanitation and food safety measures may be inadequate.
 Some itineraries (e.g., remote destinations, austere accommodations) and activities (e.g., ecotourism, eating street or local-market food) further increase risk.